 Ann is a Registered Professional Planner in Ontario and a member of the Canadian Institute of Planners.
 She obtained her undergraduate degree in Urban Geography from McMaster University in 1984, and is a Carleton University alumna having obtained a Master’s degree in Public Administration in 1997.

-Ann is the current Chair of the Committee of Adjustment for the City of Ottawa and is a member of the Board of Directors for Building Owners and Managers Association (BOMA)-Ottawa.
-She has also had the privilege of being previously involved with the academic community having had the opportunity to lead project courses at Queen’s University as an adjunct professor.
+Ann is the current Chair of the Committee of Adjustment for the City of Ottawa and recently completed several years of service with the BOMA Ottawa Board of Directors, most notably as Treasurer responsible for reporting on Covid-19 financial challenges to the organization.
+Ann has also had the privilege of being previously involved with the academic community having had the opportunity to lead project courses at Queen’s University as an adjunct professor.

-Ann has been elected to the Board of Governors for a three-year term commencing July 1, 2019 and ending June 30, 2022.
+Ann was elected to the Board of Governors for a three-year term commencing July 1, 2019 and ending June 30, 2022.
+Ann has renewed her term for an additional three years, which is now set to end on June 30, 2025.